kevburnsjr/microcache/README.md

 	//
 	// - TTL: 10 * time.Second
 	// Responses which enable cache explicitly will be cached for 10s by default
-	// Response cache time can be configured per request with response header
+	// Response cache time can be configured per endpoint with response header
 	//
 	//     microcache-ttl: 30
 	//